wp-plugins/widgetable/readme.txt

 == Changelog ==

+= 1.2.1 =
+Added ordering of widget support and set the default order to use this

 = 1.2 =
 + Added 'add_filters' for the following items:
 ++ Width Post Types to display the widgetable meta box on 'widgetable_post_types' (default: post, page)